Last chance to see: Frieze Sculpture 2021 at Regent’s Park

-Frieze Sculpture 2021 (14 September – 31 October) has landed in Regent’s Park, London.
-From cast-bronze monsters to giant pineapples, here’s what to expect from this year’s international offering, in pictures
+Frieze Sculpture 2021 is on view until 31 October at Regent’s Park, London.
+From cast-bronze monsters to giant pineapples, discover this year’s international offering, in pictures

-With recent restrictions only increasing the appetite for outdoor art consumption, Frieze Sculpture 2021 is set to draw quite the crowd to Regent’s Park.
-From 13 – 17 October 2021, the exhibition will overlap with Frieze London, as the fair marks a momentous return to the capital.
+With recent restrictions only increasing the appetite for outdoor art consumption, Frieze Sculpture 2021 has already drawn quite the crowd to London’s Regent’s Park.
+On until 17 October 2021, the exhibition will marks an end to Frieze London festivities, following a mighty return to the capital.

 This year’s striking sculptural offerings confront themes including architecture, displacement, geopolitical power structures, environmental concerns and endangered futures.
 Participants are international and intergenerational, including Rasheed Araeen, Daniel Arsham, Anthony Caro, Gisela Colón, José Pedro Croft, Carlos Cruz-Diez, Stoyan Dechev, Ibrahim El-Salahi, Divya Mehra, Annie Morris, Isamu Noguchi, Jorge Otero-Pailos, Solange Pessoa, Vanessa da Silva, Tatiana Wolska, Rose Wylie and Yunizar.